 Your vote shouldn’t be the only way that you can engage with the political system.

 If you’re concerned about an issue, you should be able to start a voluntary or not-for-profit group.
-Your group should also be able to fundraise and engage in advocacy, ie speak to your local TD, start an awareness campaign, or organise a protest.
+Your group should be able to fundraise and engage in advocacy – to speak to your local TD, start an awareness campaign, or organise a protest.
 In short, you should be able to make your voice heard.
+Right?

-However, in Ireland right now, if your organisation engages in both fundraising and advocacy you risk falling foul of the Electoral Act and the body which oversees its enforcement – the Standards in Public Offices Commission (SIPOC).
+But in Ireland right now if your organisation does both fundraising and advocacy you risk falling foul of the Electoral Act and the body which oversees its enforcement – the Standards in Public Offices Commission (SIPOC).
 Your organisation may be forced to close down, and you yourself could be threatened with legal action.